 UW Climate Impacts Group issued a report in 2017 that examines the changing streamflow in Icicle and Peshastin Creeks as the result of climate change.
+This analysis used off-the-shelf hydrologic climate change data sets.
 The objective was to develop estimates of projected changes in monthly streamflow for the seven alpine lakes and changes in daily streamflow for Icicle and Peshastin Creeks.
-Projections for the alpine lakes have allowed the IWG to assess the alternatives for managing the reservoirs, which is discussed in detail in Section 3.12 and 4.12.
+Projections for the alpine lakes have allowed the IWG to assess how the alternatives perform under current and future climate conditions, which is discussed in detail in Section 3.12 and 4.12.
+The goal described in the Guiding Principles appear attainable based on this analysis, therefore additional refinement of the models did not occur at this stage of analysis.
 The daily flow projections allow an understanding of changes in extremes (high and low flows) and their implications for water management.